Our Oklahoma City family adventure was so fun and memorable.

 If you want a thrill, RIVERSPORT Rapids is the place.

 Oh, and even though I was a little scared, for the record, I’m pretty much scared of any ride that involves water.
 It’s a risk I took, and now I can cross it off my bucket list!
 The others in the raft LOVED it and have been around many times.

 HeyDay Bowling in Bricktown

 Suppose bowling couldn’t get any better.
 My son whipped me again!
 HeyDay provided us with a game of bowling, an hour of arcade time, and food.
 That was the best hamburger I’ve had in a while.
 We had fun, and though I suck at bowling, Brody loved trying to tell me how to bowl.
 I even got pointers from our host, Jennifer.

 Bricktown Entertainment District is the place to be, especially at night.
 I felt safe as we walked around.
 Bricktown was rockin’ with all kinds of people – families, college kids, children, etc. There’s a lot to do in just this area.
 I need to go back to see it all.

-Before I continue to our last day, I want to say how nice and friendly everyone I came into contact with.
-Every place that had a reservation for me knew we were coming, called me by name, and knew exactly what I was there for.
+Before I continue to our last day, I want to say how nice and friendly everyone I interacted with.
+Every place with a reservation for me knew we were coming, called me by name, and knew exactly what I was there for.
 It was magical, and I felt humbled.
-OKC is a friendly place to play in and truly has so much to offer vacationers.
+OKC is a friendly place to play in and has so much to offer vacationers.